Nicola Padfield: Academic career

 From 1990 to 1991, Padfield was an Alumni Affairs Officer at the University of Cambridge.
 In 1991, she was elected a Fellow of Fitzwilliam College, Cambridge.
 From 1992 to 2014, she was an academic of the Cambridge Institute of Criminology: she was an affiliated lecturer from 1992 to 1996, a lecturer from 1998 to 2002, and a senior lecturer from 2002 to 2004.
 She then moved to the Faculty of Law, where she was a senior lecturer from 2005 to 2012.
 For the 2008/2009 academic year, she was Professeur Invité at the University of Poitiers in France.
 In 2012, she was promoted to Reader in Criminal and Penal Justice.
 In 2017, she was promoted to Professor in Criminal and Penal Justice.

 In March 2013, Padfield was announced as the next Master of Fitzwilliam College, Cambridge, in succession to Robert Lethbridge.
 She took up the appointment in October 2013, becoming the 8th Master of Fitzwilliam College, the first woman to hold the post.
 In February 2019, it was announced that she would be succeeded as Master by Sally Morgan, Baroness Morgan of Huyton: Padfield was succeeded by Morgan in October 2019.

 Personal life

 In 1979, she married Christopher Padfield.
 He is an engineer and academic; he works at the University of Cambridge and Trinity Hall, Cambridge.
 Together, they have three children; two sons and one daughter.
 Nicola Padfield's hobbies include riding tandem bicycle, her husband being her long-time partner in this pastime.
-During her term as Master of the Fitzwilliam College, the Padfields assembled a fleet of tandems hosted at the Master's Lodge and regularly invited the college's students to attend leisure rides around Cambridge in their company.
+During her term as Master of Fitzwilliam College, the Padfields assembled a fleet of tandems hosted at the Master's Lodge and regularly invited the college's students to attend leisure rides around Cambridge in their company.